Government scheme gives you up to £2,000 per child

 Get Our Free Money Tips Email!

-Before you start applying, make sure you get the benefits you're entitled to:
+Before you apply for Tax-Free Childcare, make sure you're getting the help you're entitled to.

-The scheme is designed so that for every 80p you put in, the state will add 20p – so it effectively gives you basic-rate tax back on what you pay, hence the scheme's name.
+The Tax-Free Childcare scheme is designed so that for every 80p you put into your Tax-Free Childcare account, the state will add 20p – so it essentially gives you basic-rate tax back on your bill, hence the scheme's name.

 Say your childcare bill was £500/month... you'd pay £400/month with the remaining £100 of the bill picked up by the Government; across the year, this would cut your £6,000 annual costs to £4,800.